MattMattL/Scientific-Computing/signal_processing/README.md

 The filtered signal can be checked in the Phase mode.
 ![](../readme/signal_filtered.png)

-Can also add new waves using the Add dials.
+Generate custom waves using the Add dials.
 ![](../readme/signal_add.png)